logicmason/pinyin-zhuyin/README.md

 - `toToneMarks(input: string)` – Convert Pinyin with tone numbers to tone marks.
 - `toToneNumbers(input: string)` – Convert Pinyin with tone marks to tone numbers.
 - Tone data/helpers live in `tone-tool.js` and are reused by the converters:
 - `toneMarkTable` – tone placement mapping.
 - `vowels`, `consonants` – character-class fragments used to build tokenizer regexes in `p2z`.

 This tool handles mixed language inputs gracefully where possible.
+Dedicated repo [here](https://github.com/logicmason/pinyin-tone-tool).

 Examples: